Updated January 2023

 3.01 What Documentation is Required?

-All required documents must be submitted via the Online Application Portal (OAP) in order for an application to receive a review.
+The appliation and all supporting documents must be submitted via the Online Application Portal (OAP) in order for an application to receive a review.

 It is the responsibility of the applicant to ensure that all documentation is current.
 Please forward updated information and documentation as they occur.
 In some cases, Ontario Creates may require additional documentation or information in order to issue a Certificate of Eligibility.

-- Incorporation documents for the qualifying corporation
+- Incorporation documents for the book publishing company

 - Previous year's catalogue(s)